-But for this summer’s Pride capsule collection, Mr. Lauren turned to another icon: the rainbow flag, designed by Gilbert Baker in 1978.
-Two years earlier, the United States bicentennial marked 200 years of independence, and Americans celebrated by displaying the Stars and Stripes far and wide.
-Seeing this, Baker—a gay Army veteran in San Francisco who learned to sew in part to create costumes for his drag performances—felt his community required a flag to call its own.
+In 1976, the United States marked its bicentennial, celebrating 200 years of independence.
+Americans everywhere rejoiced by displaying the Stars and Stripes far and wide.
+Seeing this, Gilbert Baker—a gay Army veteran in San Francisco who learned to sew in part to create costumes for his drag performances—felt his community required a symbol to call its own.
+So in 1978, he set out to create the now iconic rainbow flag.
 “We needed something beautiful,” he later told the Museum of Modern Art, which acquired the flag in 2015.
 “Something from us.”
-Taking inspiration from the colors of a rainbow, and with encouragement from Harvey Milk—the San Francisco city manager who was California’s first openly gay elected official—he set to work designing the flag we know today.
+Taking inspiration from the colors of a rainbow, and with encouragement from Harvey Milk—the San Francisco city manager who was California’s first openly gay elected official—he designed the flag we know today.

 Baker’s original design boasted eight colors, each chosen to represent an aspect of the community: red stood for life; orange for healing; yellow for sunlight; green for nature; blue for serenity; purple for spirit.
 (The two remaining colors—pink for sex and sexuality; turquoise for magic and art—were eventually dropped due to the expense of obtaining the dye.)
 Working through the night with a team of 30 volunteers, Baker created his original flag in the attic of a gay community center using trash cans full of dye and a single sewing machine to stitch together the final product.
 That flag first flew in United Nations Plaza in San Francisco on June 25, 1978; later that year, it gained in popularity after Milk was assassinated by a deranged former colleague.

 The collection isn’t just inspired by the LGBTQIA+ community—it will help support it as well.
-One hundred percent of the purchase price from the sale of each Pride graphic tee and 50% of the purchase price from the sale of each Pride hoodie, cap, tote, and Polo shirt will be donated to Stonewall Community Foundation, benefitting an international network of LGBTQIA+ organizations.
+One hundred percent of the purchase price from the sale of each Polo shirt and 25 percent of the purchase price of the rest of the capsule (which ranges from tees to tanks, socks, and fanny packs) will be donated to Stonewall Community Foundation, benefitting an international network of LGBTQIA+ organizations.

 All told, the movement embodies an expression of spirit that is also very Ralph Lauren.
 “Be anything you want to be,” as Mr. Lauren has said.
 “And be many things.”
 This collection, and the flag that inspired it, demonstrates just how many things a person can be.